Is granola good for weight loss? Try this baked granola recipe for a healthy start to your day

 When cool, add the dried fruit.

-1 cup dried fruit (e.g. cherries, raisins, dates, etc.)
+1 cup raisins (or other dried fruit, e.g. cherries, dates, etc.)

 Store in airtight containers.

 1/2 cup = 278 calories, 14 g total fat, 34 g total carbs (4.9 g fiber), 6.2 g protein

 1/4 cup = 139 calories, 7.2 g total fat, 17 g total carbs (2.4 g fiber), 3.1 g protein

 Note: If you are trying to gain weight, enjoy a generous portion size of granola.
 Boosting your calories from nutritious ingredients is healthier than soda, chips, or candy.

 Think of granola as a topping for other healthy foods.
 For a granola parfait, put Greek yogurt (0% fat) in a bowl, which is naturally high in protein, calcium and vitamin D and add fresh antioxidant rich berries.
 Then, sprinkle a few tablespoons of granola over the top for a crunch.

 Mix together 1/2 cup of granola and 1/2 cup of old-fashioned dry oatmeal.
 Oatmeal, by itself, is low in calories and high in fiber.
 By "diluting" your granola with healthy old-fashioned oats, you can increase the fiber and lower the total calories.